How Smartwaiver Protects Your Security

 Privacy Protection - Our dedication to your privacy guarantees we will never sell, share, or otherwise distribute your or your customer's data to third parties.

 Legally Binding Digital Liability Waivers - With Smartwaiver, you can rest assured that your waivers are legally binding and enforceable in a court of law.
 According to the Electronic Signatures in Global and National Commerce (ESIGN) Act, electronic signatures are as valid and enforceable as handwritten ones.
 The ESIGN act changed the status of all electronic signatures and made them as binding as their paper counterparts.

 While legally binding, it's important to note that each state has its own rules and regulations regarding the release of liability.
 Likewise, your unique waiver is only as enforceable as the legal language used to draft it.
 Always work with a licensed attorney or insurance provider to ensure the legality of your form.

-Now that you know how Smartwaiver protects your data try our secure software for yourself with our risk-free 30-day trial.
+Now that you know how Smartwaiver protects your data try our secure software for yourself with our risk-free trial.